mhBrice/thesis/article2/article2.md

 ## Trends in recent forest transition dynamics in Québec

 Forest dynamics in Québec during the last 48 years was dominated by transitions from pioneer to boreal and from mixed to temperate stands.
-The important regeneration of boreal forests could be attributed to past natural disturbances, notably the last spruce budworm outbreak.
-Indeed, the last outbreak, which occurred during the 1970s, has caused major mortality in coniferous species followed by important recruitment pulses and growth releases [@bouchard_tree_2006].
+The important regeneration of boreal forests could be attributed to past natural disturbances, such as fires and insect outbreaks.
+For instance, the last spruce budworm outbreak, which occurred during the 1970s, has caused major mortality in coniferous species followed by important recruitment pulses and growth releases [@bouchard_tree_2006].